 High Risk Areas: There is a risk of malaria sufficiently high to require anti-malarial tablets in the states of Assam and Orissa; the districts of East Godavari, Srikakulam, Vishakhapatnam and Vizianagaram in the state of Andhra Pradesh; and the districts of Balaghat, Dindori, Mandla and Seoni in the state of Madhya Pradesh.
 Here you will require Malarone, Doxycycline or Lariam.

-Low to No Risk Areas: For the rest of India including Goa, the risk is not high enough to warrant antimalarial tablets for most travellers, however, it may be considered for certain people who may be at higher risk e.g. working for charities in rural areas, visiting friends or relatives, those with certain medical conditions, those who are immunocompromised or those without a spleen, pregnancy and the elderly.
+Low to No Risk Areas: For the rest of India including Goa, the risk is not high enough to warrant antimalarial tablets for most travellers.
+However, it may be considered for certain people who are at higher risk, such as those working for charities in rural areas, visiting friends or relatives, those with certain medical conditions, those who are immunocompromised or those without a spleen, pregnant women and the elderly.
 If you do choose to take antimalarials in these areas you will need to take Paludrine AND Avloclor or one of the prescription only antimalarials.

-Also if you are travelling overland between areas, you may be passing though areas of greater risk and tablets may be needed.
+Also if you are travelling overland between areas, you may be passing through areas of greater risk and tablets may be needed.